1. The Time It Takes

 Many people who ask for free help from others don’t consider the time involved with providing it.
 I know they think – it’s only a simple question.
 It shouldn’t take long to answer, so it shouldn’t be an inconvenience.
 I beg to differ.

 I track everything I do – both the time spent on things as well as the volume.
-I’m writing this early on June 19th.
-In the first 18 days of the month, I received 451 requests to do something for free.
-If it took me an average of 10 minutes to answer each person properly, that would mean 4510 minutes or 75 hours or just over 4 hours a day.
+I’m updating this post on February 8, 2016.
+In the first 37 days of the year, I received 961 requests to do something for free.
+If it took me an average of 10 minutes to answer each person properly, that would mean 9,620 minutes or 160 hours or just over 4 hours a day.

-Even if all I did was tell people I can’t provide free advice, if it took 2 minutes to read their request and tell them I can’t help them, that works out to 15 hours of time so far this month.
+Even if all I did was tell people I can’t provide free advice, if it took 2 minutes to read their request and tell them I can’t help them, that works out to 32 hours of time so far this year.
+That’s basically a full working week!

 Most of the requests I receive somehow come back to helping someone else realize their dreams in some way.
 The thing is – I have my own dreams.
 I have more things I want to do than there are hours to get it all done in.